mtik00/storcli-check/README.md

  - `--force`: Force the script to send the report even if everything's fine (useful for *weekly status*)
  - `--mailfrom`: The user the email will seem to come from.
 The default is `<username>@<hostname>`.
  - `--mailcc`: Comma-separated list of emails to CC the report to (e.g. `"first1.last1@example.com,first2.other2@example.com"`)
+ - `--ignore`: Comma-separated list of controller IDs to ignore (e.g. `1,2`)

  NOTE: If `--mailto` and `--mailserver` are ommited, the HTML report will be printed on stdout according to the use of `--force`.

+## HBA vs MR controllers
+Newer versions of `storcli` show both `HBA` and `MR` controllers.
+The script attempts to ignore all `HBA` controllers reported by `storcli`.
+This is done by scraping the name of the driver being used by the controller.

+See `SUPPORTED_DRIVERS` in the configuration setting of the script if you need to change it.

 ## General Information
 The script is a relatively simple parser and reporter for the `storcli /cx show all`